 - Muscle weakness

-While it’s unlikely that a day of sunbathing will raise a dogs vitamin D levels significantly, it’s not the only consideration.
+While it’s unlikely that a day of sunbathing will significantly raise a dog’s vitamin D levels, it’s not the only consideration.

-Prolonged sun exposure can lead to the same problems in our dogs as it does for us.
-Sunburn, heat stroke and the increased likelihood of skin cancers are all possible side effects of a dog that likes sunbathing a bit too much.
+Prolonged exposure to the sun’s rays can lead to the same problems in our dogs as it does for us.
+Sunburn, heatstroke, and the increased likelihood of skin cancer are possible side effects of a dog that likes to sunbathe a bit too much.